When Are 2021 Estimated Tax Payments Due?

 Our tax system operates on a "pay-as-you-go" basis, which means the IRS wants its cut of your income when you earn it.
-For employees, the government gets paid through tax withholding each time you get a paycheck.
-Retirees can have taxes withheld from Social Security payments and retirement plan distributions, too.
+For employees, the government gets paid through tax withholding each time you get a paycheck (the amount withheld is based on your Form W-4).
+Retirees can have taxes withheld from Social Security payments and retirement plan distributions, or even have taxes taken out of a required minimum distribution.
 However, if you're self-employed or don't have taxes withheld from other sources of taxable income (such as interest, dividends, or capital gains), it's up to you to periodically pay the IRS by making estimated tax payments.

 For the 2021 tax year, you can pay all your estimated tax by April 15, 2021, or in four equal amounts by the dates shown in the table below.

 Due Dates for 2021 Estimated Tax Payments

 |Payment||When Income Earned in 2021||Due Date|